emmet0r/contributor-catalyst/CODE_OF_CONDUCT.md

 diverse, inclusive, and healthy community.
 The goal of our program is to foster supportive mentorship, personal development, and lasting connection between peers.

-Diversity and Inclusion are amoung our greatest strengths, though they can sometimes present challenges in communication and overall team cohesion.
+Diversity and Inclusion are among our greatest strengths, though they can sometimes present challenges in communication and overall team cohesion.
 To that end, we have a few ground rules that we ask people to adhere to.

 <!--- This code of conduct applies to all spaces managed by the Django project or Django